 What happens following assessment of a tree permit application?

-Once an application has been assessed, the determination will be mailed to the applicant.
+Once an application has been assessed, the determination will be provided to the applicant.
 Any work is to be undertaken in accordance with the determination detailed on the assessment.
 Council will not contribute to the cost of any approved tree works.

 It should be noted that tree work can be a dangerous task requiring extensive training and specialised equipment.
 Indiscriminate lopping or pruning can also reduce the long-term safety and health of a tree.
 For these reasons it is recommended that a professional tree worker or arborist, who is adequately qualified and insured, be engaged to undertake the work.
-Both the National Arborists Association of Australia (NAAA) and the Tree Contractors Association of NSW Inc. (TCA) have extensive lists of companies.

 Appealing a Tree Permit Assessment